easttennesseecc-star/Q-Top-Dog-IDE/LETS_START_NOW.md

 **In 90 days, someone says:**

-> "Q-IDE is insanely good.
+> "Top Dog is insanely good.
 Fast, smart, collaborative, and free.
 I switched from VS Code."

 **That's your win condition.**